skniyajali/netclan/README.md

 The app will launch, and you can explore its features for matchmaking, buying/selling, job searching, and matrimonial purposes.

-## CI/CD

-The project is integrated with **GitHub Actions** for continuous integration for automating the build and deployment processes.
-The CI/CD pipeline ensures efficient testing, building, and deploying of new versions of the app.
-Upon each commit, the pipeline runs tests and validates the build before pushing it to the app store.

 ## Contributing

 We welcome contributions from the community!
 Here’s how you can get involved: